-Food production
+Food Production

-Although green-house gas emissions are generated from all stages of the food supply chain, the majority of emissions (80-86%) are associated with food production3.
-Energy-intensive production methods including the use and manufacture of agro-chemicals, inefficient soil management that releases rather than absorbs greenhouse gas emissions, slurry storage and factory farming of animals are major causes of GHG emissions and contribute significantly to climate change, water pollution, soil erosion, biodiversity loss and poor animal welfare^{23, 24}.
-Livestock's contribution to climate change is particularly significant accounting for up to 18% of food system GHG emissions25.
+Although green-house gas emissions are generated from all stages of the food supply chain, the majority of emissions (80-86%) are associated with food production (Vermeulen et al., 2012).
+Energy-intensive production methods including the use and manufacture of agro-chemicals, inefficient soil management that releases rather than absorbs greenhouse gas emissions, slurry storage and factory farming of animals are major causes of GHG emissions and contribute significantly to climate change, water pollution, soil erosion, biodiversity loss and poor animal welfare (Bellarby et al., 2013; DEFRA, 2013b).
+Livestock's contribution to climate change is particularly significant accounting for up to 18% of food system GHG emissions (FAO, 2006).

-As well as contributing to climate change, food production systems are, in turn, vulnerable to climate change impacts; The Intergovernmental Panel for Climate Change (2014) predicts negative impacts on global food production as a result of the increase in extreme weather events such as flooding and heat waves, threatening global food security26.
+As well as contributing to climate change, food production systems are, in turn, vulnerable to climate change impacts; The Intergovernmental Panel for Climate Change (2014) predicts negative impacts on food production as a result of the increase in extreme weather events such as flooding and heat waves, threatening global food security (IPCC, 2014).

-Food transportation
+Food Transportation

-The impact of food transportation on the environment and climate change is also significant: The UK is heavily dependent on imported food, currently importing 47% of total food products, and 95% of fruit in 20134.
-The majority of this food is distributed via centralised supply networks and is processed, manufactured and retailed by large multi-national companies.
-Current food transportation contributes to air pollution, traffic congestion and GHG emissions with food transport in the UK, for example, accounting for 19 million tonnes of carbon equivalent emissions in 20023.
-The UK's reliance on imported food threatens future food security as our ability to import sufficient quantities of food in the future is vulnerable to climate change, peak oil, rising world population, shifting dietary preference for meat and dairy and increased price volatility^{26, 27}.
+The impact of food transportation on the environment and climate change is also significant: The UK is heavily dependent on imported food, currently importing 47% of total food products, and 95% of fruit (DEFRA 2013a).
+The majority of this food is distributed via centralised supply networks and is processed, manufactured and retailed by large multinational companies.
+Current food transportation contributes to air pollution, traffic congestion and GHG emissions with food transport in the UK, for example, accounting for 19 million tonnes of carbon equivalent emissions in 2002 (Vermeulen et al., 2012).
+The UK's reliance on imported food threatens future food security as our ability to import sufficient quantities of food in the future is vulnerable to climate change, peak oil, rising world population, shifting dietary preference for meat and dairy and increased price volatility.

-Food waste
+Food Waste

-Other major environmental impacts of the food supply chain are associated with food waste and food packaging: In the UK approximately 30% of all food produced is wasted along various stages of the food supply chain5.
-Not only is food waste a huge waste of money and resources, but food that is diverted into landfill produces methane - a powerful greenhouse gas that contributes to climate change^{28, 5}.
+Other major environmental impacts of the food supply chain are associated with food waste and food packaging: In the UK approximately 30% of all food produced is wasted along various stages of the food supply chain (FAO, 2013).
+Not only is food waste a huge waste of money and resources, but food that is diverted into landfill produces methane - a powerful greenhouse gas that contributes to climate change (Bingemer and Crutzen, 1987; FAO, 2013).